Multiplicative Invariance for a Class of Subsets of the Complex Plane: Multiplicative Invariance in

-Every element of $C_{D}$ has a unique radix expansion that only uses digits in $D$. \end{lemma} \begin{proof} Suppose $z\in C_{D}$.
-By definition $z$ has a radix expansion $q$ that only uses digits in $D$.
-To argue for uniqueness, we observe by corollary~\ref{cor:pm1} that any other radix expansion of $z$, if one exists, must use a digit that differs by $\pm1$ from a digit in $q$.
-By assumption, this digit must not be in $D$.
+\begin{proof} [Proof of Lemma~\ref{lem:digitSep}] Suppose $z\in C_{D}$.
+By definition, $z$ has a radix expansion $q$ that only uses digits in $D$.
+By corollary~\ref{cor:pm1}, any other radix expansion of $z$, if one exists, must use a digit that differs by $\pm1$ from a digit in $q$.
+The separation condition on $D$ implies that this digit must not be in $D$.
 It follows that $q$ is unique. \end{proof}

-This observation allows us to define a map that can play the role of $x\mapsto rx\mod{1}$ in our setting.